sc0v0ne/LearnAI/nlp/nlp.md

 Semantic similarity analysis

-As opposed to _lexicographical similarity_, _semantic similarity_ measures the likeness of documents/sentences/phrases based on their meaning.
+_semantic similarity_ measures the likeness of documents/sentences/phrases based on their meaning whereas

+_Lexical similarity_ is a measure of the degree to which the word sets or vocabulary of two given languages are similar.

+_Semantic similarity_ is a metric defined over a set of documents or terms where the idea of distance between items is based on the likeness of their meaning or semantic content.

 The most effective methodology is to use a powerful transformer to encode sentences, get their embeddings and then use cosine similarity to calculate their distance/similarity score.